Litchfield Municipality

 The Litchfield Council is a local government area of the Northern Territory of Australia on the eastern and southeastern outskirts of the Darwin-Palmerston urban area.
 The municipality covers an area of 2903 km2, and was created by the Northern Territory government on 6 September 1985.

 Geography

 The Litchfield Municipality is bounded by the Adelaide River to the east, Van Diemen Gulf and the Coomalie Shire in the south and the City of Darwin and City of Palmerston to the northwest.
 The Stuart and Arnhem Highways run through the Litchfield Municipality.
 Most of the Municipality is rural or rural-residential in character.

+The Aboriginal and Torres Strait Islander population of the shire is 12.4%.

 Current day service provision

 Despite the first elected body's original ethos of the 3Rs in the early 1980s, Litchfield Council went on, and continues, to provide numerous services beyond Roads, Rubbish and Recreation, including but not limited to;